Ethernel0/Ethernel0/README.md

 - [ ] Public personal project

-> "Your life is defined by your relationship with it"
+> "The life your living is defined by the relationship you have with it"
-> "I don't care about being happy, if I can move forward and improve it's fulfilling" Iris
+> "I don't pay attention to happiness , if I can move forward and improve it's fulfilling" Iris